Naimur2/videocallsystem/BUILD_ERROR_FIXES.md

    ```

 2. **Monitor New Build**:
-   - Should see only 3 service builds (Frontend, Backend, CoTURN)
+   - Should see only 3 service builds (Frontend, Backend, eTURN)
    - No more bun/legacy app permission errors
    - Faster overall build time